Demographics of Anguilla: Population

 72% of the population is Anguillian while 28% is non-Anguillian (2001 census).
-Of the non-Anguillian population, many are citizens of the United States, United Kingdom, St Kitts & Nevis, the Dominican Republic, Jamaica and Nigeria.
+Of the non-Anguillian population, many are citizens of the United States, United Kingdom, Saint Kitts and Nevis, the Dominican Republic, Jamaica and Nigeria.

 2006 and 2007 saw an influx of large numbers of Chinese, Indian, and Mexican workers, brought in as labour for major tourist developments due to the local population not being large enough to support the labour requirements.